thewca/wca-regulations/wca-regulations.md

     - E3b) 3x3x3 Cubes (at most 3, self-supplied), as described in [Article 3](regulations:article:3).
     - E3c) Stickers (self-supplied).
     - E3d) Stopwatch or watch (self-supplied) for keeping track of the elapsed time, if it is approved by the WCA Delegate.
+    - E3e) Other non-electronic aids that do not give an unfair advantage, at the discretion of the WCA Delegate (see [Regulation 2i1](regulations:regulation:2i1)).
+- E4) The WCA Delegate may choose to publish the solutions (e.g. photo of the score sheets or transcriptions of solutions).

 ## <article-F><clock><clocksolving> Article F: Clock Solving

 - F1) Standard speed solving procedures are followed, as described in [Article A](regulations:article:A) (Speed Solving).
 Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
 - F2) The judge places the scrambled puzzle onto the mat in a standing position.
+    - F2a) The organization team may enforce using a stand for the puzzle to prevent it from falling before the start of the attempt.
+If such stands are used, this must be announced before the round starts.
+        - F2a1) The judge must remove the stand from the mat immediately after the competitor removes the puzzle from it.
 - F3) At the end of the inspection period, the competitor places the puzzle in a standing position.
 Penalty: disqualification of the attempt (DNF).
     - F3a) The competitor must not change the positions of any pins from their scrambled positions before the start of the solve.
 Penalty: disqualification of the attempt (DNF).